 Key Stage 3

-In Year 7 practical activities are designed to help students gain expertise in skills and techniques such as passing, shooting and outwitting.
-In Year 8 students learn how to apply skills to tactical elements of game play, for example in netball outwitting skills enable students to apply outwitting skills when taking centre passes.
-In Year 9 students will continue to develop their knowledge and understanding to apply skills to game scenarios, as well as learning the rules and regulations of activities in competitive situations, and having the opportunity to take on various leadership roles.
+In Year 7, practical activities are designed to help students gain expertise in skills and techniques such as passing and shooting.
+In Year 8, students learn how to apply skills to tactical elements of game play, for example using outwitting skills when taking centre passes in netball.
+In Year 9, students will continue to develop their knowledge and understanding to apply skills to game scenarios, as well as learning the rules and regulations of activities in competitive situations, and having the opportunity to take on various leadership roles.

-Above and Beyond clubs are also available before school at 7:30-8:10am and after school 3:00-4:00pm each day.
-Through these clubs students are encouraged to attend to prepare for competitions and/or improve on skills they are taught in lesson.
-At the end of the academic year students who attend the most extra-curricular clubs will be selected to attend the PE reward trip.
+Above and Beyond clubs are also available before school at 7:30-8:10am and after school 14:45-16:00pm each day.
+Students are encouraged to attend these clubs to prepare for competitions and/or improve on skills they are taught in lessons.
+At the end of the academic year, students who attend the most extra-curricular clubs will be selected to attend the PE reward trip.

 Key Stage 4

-There are three pathways when students get to Year 10.
+There are three pathways for students in Key Stage 4.

-All students will have the choice in the option process to study GCSE PE or BTEC Sport First.
+All students will have the choice in the option process to study GCSE PE or BTEC Tech Award.
 Students who do not take one of these options will expect to receive one hour of quality physical education per week.
-GCSE students will expect to have three hours of theory and one hour of practical teaching per week and BTEC Sport students have two theory and two practical lessons a week.
+GCSE students will expect to have three hours of theory and one hour of practical teaching per week and BTEC Tech Award students have two theory and two practical lessons a week.